XOR-LIFE/node-production/README.md

 4. Now to connect to MongoDB shell you need to use this command:
 ```
-mongo -u admin -p pass123 --authenticationDatabase admin
+mongo -u admin -p --authenticationDatabase admin
 ```

-And you should see the mongo shell, type `exit` and run.
+And you will be prompted to enter your password, after login type `exit`.

+**Note: It is not recommended to enter your password on the command-line because it will be stored in the shell history file and can be viewed later on by an attacker.**

 <br>